 The authors of the study suggest that since strengths are, by definition, associated with “personal values and an integrated psychological core”, they are likely to promote a self-concordant approach to goals and, therefore, to maximise the chances for greater well-being and goal attainment.

-In this way, they suggest, “strengths use might be an important part of an affective learning loop in which progress leads to well-being which, in turn, motivates sustained effort and leads to further goal progress.”
+In this way, they suggest, “strengths use might be an important part of an effective learning loop in which progress leads to well-being which, in turn, motivates sustained effort and leads to further goal progress.”

 It seems to me that this is an important lesson to us.